UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Use training boards and perform laboratory measurements to verify how the circuit being designed works for real.

 Example 1.
-Prototyping Adder_8bit circuit into a Terasic Terasic -DE2-115.
+Prototyping Adder_8bit circuit using a Terasic DE2-115 FPGA platform.

 DE0-115